Code-Institute-Submissions/ms4-siopa-fia/README.md

 Alternatively, you can follow these steps, which are detailed on the official [GitHub Documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)

 Next, create an .env.py file in the root directory of the project, and add it to the .gitignore file.
+This project will only run locally if an env.py file is set up containing the IP, PORT and SECRET_KEY.
+As per security measures advised, these details will not be shared on this documentation.
-The following code needs to be added to the .env.py file:
+The following code to be added to the .env.py file:
 ```
 import os
 os.environ["DEVELOPMENT"] = "True"